-The education level of Laredo citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.99% of adults 25 and older in Laredo have a college degree.
+The percentage of adults in Laredo who are college-educated is close to the national average for all communities of 21.84%: 19.99% of the adults in Laredo have a bachelor's degree or advanced degree.

 The per capita income in Laredo in 2018 was $21,193, which is lower middle income relative to Texas, and low income relative to the rest of the US.
 This equates to an annual income of $84,772 for a family of four.
 However, Laredo contains both very wealthy and poor people as well.